A Discrete Proof of The General Jordan-Schoenflies Theorem: Discrete Proof of the General Jordan-Schoenflies Theorem

 Essentially, in this paper, we do not allow a cell to be decomposed into smaller cells unless it is expressed explicitly.
 In such a discrete case, a cell is already the minimal entity in its dimension.
 A $k$-cell is a $k$-polyhedron but cannot be decomposed into smaller pieces.

-The general Jordan-Schoenflies Theorem states that, in discrete space, every closed and simply connected $(n-1)$-submanifold $S$ with local flatness in a closed and simply connected $n$-manifold decomposes the space into two components, and $S$ is their common boundary.
+The general Jordan-Schoenflies theorem states that, in discrete space, every closed and simply connected $(n-1)$-submanifold $S$ with local flatness in a closed and simply connected $n$-manifold decomposes the space into two components, and $S$ is their common boundary.
 Each of the two components is homeomorphic to the discrete $n$-ball.
-In other words, an $(n-1)$-sphere can locally flatly embed into an $n$-sphere as its equator.
+In other words, an $(n-1)$-sphere can be locally flatly embedded into an $n$-sphere as its equator.

-In \cite{Che13}, we have used these discrete techniques to prove the classical Jordan Curve Theorem: A closed, discrete curve $C$ separates the plane into two components.
+In \cite{Che13}, we used these discrete techniques to prove the classical Jordan curve theorem: A closed, discrete curve $C$ separates the plane into two components.

 If $M$ is a closed, two-dimensional surface, then $M \setminus C$ consists of two connected components.
-We also proved that, if we select a point not on $C$, then there is a component that contains a finite number of 2-cells, and this component (when embedded in Euclidean space) is homeomorphic to a disk.
-For a closed $M$ in discrete form (or a piecewise linear (PL) 2-complex), both of the components contain finite numbers of 2-cells (minimal cycles).
+We also proved that: If we select a point not on $C$, then there is a component that contains a finite number of 2-cells, and this component (when embedded in Euclidean space) is homeomorphic to a disk.
+For a closed $M$ in discrete form (or a piecewise linear 2-complex), both of the components contain finite numbers of 2-cells (determined by minimal cycles).
 Then each of them is homeomorphic to a disk using the same proof.

-Our proof will be based on the original, classical Jordan-Schoenflies Theorem.
-In fact we will induct on dimension.
-Now we admit the Jordan-Schoenflies Theorem for simply connected closed discrete 2-manifolds (or PL 2-manifold) $M$: A 1-cycle that is a discrete curve (not a minimal cycle ) divides $M$ into two components.
+Our proof in this paper is based on the original, classical Jordan-Schoenflies theorem.
+In other words, we admit the Jordan-Schoenflies theorem for simply connected closed discrete 2-manifolds (or piecewise linear 2-manifold) $M$: A 1-cycle that is a discrete curve (which is not a minimal cycle) divides $M$ into two components.
 Each component is homeomorphic to a 2-cell.

-We would also like to restate that, if a 1-cycle is a minimal cycle, then this cycle might be the boundary for a 2-cell in discrete space.
+We would also like to restate that if a 1-cycle is a minimal cycle, then this cycle might be the boundary for a 2-cell in discrete space.
 A 2-cell in discrete space cannot be divided into other 2-cells based on our definition (in discrete space).
-We reject such a case in order to preserve the original Jordan Curve Theorem.
-In addition, the union of two 2-cells in this paper will not be a 2-cell.
+We reject such a case in order to preserve the properties of the original Jordan curve theorem.
+In addition, the union of two 2-cells in this paper is not considered a 2-cell in this paper.
 All 2-cells are pre-defined in the discrete case, but the union of two 2-cells with a common edge will be homeomorphic to a 2-cell in Euclidean space.
 We also assume that $M$ is orientable.